rfarley3/Kibana/README.md

 ## Release Checklist

-* mktmpenv
-    * For both python 2 and 3
+* mktmpenv, for both python 2 and 3:
     * `pip install -e .`
     * Do tests
     * `deactivate`